 At the time of initial cluster build, you have flexibility in how you want to assign uplinks to the VxRail networks.
-You can deploy VxRail using the predefined uplink assignment templates.
-Or, you can select which uplinks on each node you want to assign to a given VxRail network.
+You can deploy VxRail using the predefined uplink assignment templates, or you can select which uplinks on each node you want to assign to a given VxRail network.
 A VxRail cluster where the networking profile is predefined follows prescriptive rules for node port selection, and the assignment of the node ports to VxRail networks.
-With a custom profile, you can direct VxRail to follow a rule set you define for port selection.
-You can also determine which node ports are selected to support VxRail networking, and which uplinks are assigned to a specific VxRail network.
+With a custom profile, you can direct VxRail to follow a rule set you define for port selection and determine which node ports are selected to support VxRail networking and which uplinks are assigned to a specific VxRail network.

-If you deploy VxRail with a predefined network profile, each VxRail node port that is used to support VxRail networking must run at the same speed.
+- If you opt to deploy VxRail with a predefined network profile, each VxRail node port used to support VxRail networking must be running at the same speed.

-You can deploy the VxRail cluster using a fixed network profile.
-The uplink assignments to each VxRail network are predefined based on whether two ports or four ports support the VxRail cluster.
-The fixed network profiles only select NDC-OCP-based ports for VxRail networking purposes.
+If the VxRail cluster is deployed using one of the fixed network profiles, the uplink assignments to each VxRail network are predefined based on whether two ports or four ports are selected to support the VxRail cluster.
+The fixed network profiles only select NDC/OCP-based ports for VxRail networking purposes.

-In a two-port configuration, the VxRail networks share the two uplinks.
+- In a 2-port configuration, the VxRail networks share the two uplinks.

-In a four-port configuration, the management networks are assigned two uplinks and the vMotion and vSAN networks are assigned the other two uplinks.
+- In a 4-port configuration, the management networks are assigned two uplinks and the vMotion and vSAN networks are assigned the other two uplinks.

-You can plan to use both NDC-OCP-based and PCIe-based ports to enable NIC redundancy and eliminate the NDC-OCP as a single point of failure.
-You can customize which ports on the VxRail nodes you want to use for each VxRail network.
-For example, you can select one port from the NDC-OCP and one port from a PCIe adapter card running at the same speed.
-You can assign both ports to support the VxRail management networks.
-You can select another port on the NDC-OCP, another compatible port on the PCIe adapter card, and then assign them to the nonmanagement VxRail networks.
+If you plan to use both NDC/OCP-based and PCIe-based ports to enable NIC redundancy and eliminate the NDC/OCP as a single point of failure, you can customize which ports on the VxRail nodes you want to use for each VxRail network.
+For example, you can select one port from the NDC/OCP and one port from a PCIe adapter card running at the same speed and assign both of those ports to support the VxRail management networks.
+You can then select another port on the NDC/OCP and another compatible port on the PCIe adapter card and assign those ports to the non-management VxRail networks.

-You might expect the applications to be running on the VxRail cluster to be I/O intensive or require high bandwidth.
-You can place the vMotion network on the same pair of ports as reserved for the VxRail management networks.
-Then you can isolate the vSAN network on a pair of Ethernet ports.
+If you expect the applications to be running on the VxRail cluster to be I/O intensive and require high bandwidth, you can place the vMotion network on the same pair of ports as reserved for the VxRail management networks and isolate the vSAN network on a pair of Ethernet ports.